 4.33.1 One of the features that makes Eden so unique is the quality of its historic environment.

-The district has twenty-four conservation areas (of which six are within the Yorkshire Dales National Park), 1,600 listed buildings, over 200 scheduled ancient monuments and

-5 registered parks and gardens.
+The district has twenty-four conservation areas, 1,600 listed buildings, over 200 scheduled ancient monuments and 5 registered parks and gardens.
 The full list of designated assets can be found on Historic England's website.
 Eden's historic environment is not only enriched by its designated heritage assets but also the wealth of other assets such as locally important buildings, earthworks and below ground archaeology and the landscape in which it sits.
 Together all these assets form an irreplaceable resource for understanding the past.